-Every dean, department head, director, supervisor or administrator is responsible for promptly reporting incidents of sex discrimination, sex harassment and sexual assault that come to their attention to the University's Title IX Coordinator or a Deputy Coordinator.
-All other individuals are urged to report to their supervisors or the University's Title IX Coordinator/Deputy Coordinators conduct that they believe violate the University policies prohibiting sex discrimination.
+All TSU employees are responsible for promptly reporting incidents of sex discrimination, sex harassment and sexual assault that come to their attention to the University's Title IX Coordinator or a Deputy Coordinator (unless the employee is statutorily barred from sharing such information).
+All other individuals (e.g. students, visitors) are urged to report to their supervisors or the University's Title IX Coordinator/Deputy Coordinators conduct that they believe violate the University policies prohibiting sex discrimination.